awsdocs/amazon-athena-user-guide/doc_source/encryption.md

 ## Supported Amazon S3 Encryption Options<a name="encryption-options-S3-and-Athena"></a>

 Athena supports the following encryption options for datasets and query results in Amazon S3\.
-Cross\-regional support is limited to certain Regions\.
-For more information, see [Cross\-Regional Queries](other-notable-limitations.md#cross-region-limitations)\.

 | Encryption Type | Description | Cross\-Region Support |